On this page you will find answers to . . .

 NO. Peter VS. the Wolf is the SEQUEL to Peter and the Wolf.
 This is the story of the Wolf's trial.
 In this new story, the Wolf runs into the concert hall after breaking out of the zoo.
 He pleads his case with the audience, claiming he was "framed," and proceeds to tell the story of his trial.
 Lights come up on the stage; there is the orchestra and a courtroom.
 The District Attorney and Peter proceed to prosecute the wolf, but the wolf is too clever for them; he calls EACH INSTRUMENT TO THE STAND and cross-examines them; in the midst of the courtroom comedy every instrument of the orchestra is demonstrated and explained.
 The dizzy judge tosses out the instruments' testimony, leading to a rousing finish complete with dixieland music, surprise witnesses, spontaneous confessions, and pardons from the governor.

+Call me to discuss and I will get you what you need.
 We don't normally send out perusal scores, as the music is all from the standard literature and mostly from Peter and the Wolf.
 We do send out scripts, but the fastest way to get a copy is to simply print out the synopsis and script page.
 (Just go to the page, click on "file" in your web browser, and hit "print."
 It's about 24 pages long.)
+Call me at [int'l: 001] 781 330 8143, and we'll deal.

 The orchestration is the same as that of Peter and the Wolf: single woodwinds, three horns, trumpet, trombone, 2 percussion, and strings.
-(There are some added perc instruments.)
+(There are some added perc instruments, but not added perc players.)

 Absolutely.
 All rentals of the show include use of a score and a complete set of parts, including a "witness stand" part so the musicians don't need to memorize anything.
 The roadmap is crystal clear, with all the musican's spoken dialogue included in the books.
 The parts also include all the incidental music.
-A sound effects tape/CD is also included, along with other goodies.
+A sound effects file/CD is also included.

-Peter VS. the Wolf has been performed by orchestras of every size all over the United States, including the Symphonies of Minnesota, Phoenix, Spokane, and Nashville.
-It was recently done in Europe and South America.
+Peter VS. the Wolf has been performed by orchestras of every size all over the United States, including the Symphonies of Minnesota, Phoenix, Spokane, Lubbock, Helena, and Nashville.
+It has also been done in Australia, Europe, and South America.
 It has been done by professional, community, college, and high school orchestras.

 Peter VS. the Wolf is offered on a "produce-it-yourself" basis.
 Most of my clients simply hire a local theater director to provide the actors.
 This gives you complete control over your production, and it saves the costs of hiring a travelling show.
 Once the actors have rehearsed, professional orchestras can put it together with one 3 hour orchestra rehearsal.

-For performances of PVTW in Europe, everything goes thru Sikorski Musikverlag.
+Note For performances of PVTW in Germany, everything goes thru Sikorski Musikverlag.

 Other Links: